Bill Cosby sexual assault cases: Fallout

-Numerous institutions, colleges, universities, businesses, and broadcast networks have severed ties with Cosby as a result of the allegations.
+Numerous institutions, colleges, universities, businesses, and broadcast networks severed ties with Cosby as a result of the allegations.

-Cosby's honorary degrees have been the subject of controversy.
-It is estimated that the comedian received more than 60 honorary degrees between 1985 and 2014, many of which were conferred after Cosby admitted to funneling money to mistress Shawn Upshaw in the 1990s, was accused of sexually assaulting Lachele Covington in 2000, and faced a sexual abuse lawsuit in 2005 by Andrea Constand with 13 other alleged victims prepared to come forward.
-Nevertheless, Cosby continued to collect honorary degrees, up until Boston University granted the honor to him in May 2014.
+Cosby's honorary degrees were the subject of controversy.
+It is estimated that he received more than 60 honorary degrees between 1985 and 2014, many of which were conferred after Cosby admitted to funneling money to mistress Shawn Upshaw in the 1990s, was accused of sexually assaulting Lachele Covington in 2000, and faced a sexual abuse lawsuit in 2005 by Andrea Constand with thirteen other alleged victims prepared to come forward.
+Nevertheless, Cosby continued to collect honorary degrees, up until Boston University granted him one in May 2014.
 The University of Arizona was still in discussions as late as November 2014 to award a degree to Cosby in 2015.

-However, as the Cosby controversy continued to unfold, there was an increasing movement to draw attention to sexual violence on college campuses, with growing criticism that the bureaucracy of higher education led to a culture where sexual crimes were not taken seriously.
+However, as the Cosby controversy unfolded, there was an increasing movement to draw attention to sexual violence on college campuses, with growing criticism that the bureaucracy of higher education led to a culture where sexual crimes were not taken seriously.
 New York magazine referred to the movement in 2014 as a "revolution against campus sexual assault".
 It became so prevalent that Vice President Joe Biden released an op-ed in 2015 to combat the issue.
 It was against this backdrop that numerous colleges and universities began to sever their ties with Cosby, with an unprecedented number of them rescinding his honorary degrees.

 When announcing their condemnation of Cosby, many universities used the opportunity to voice strong no-tolerance policies of sexual violence of any kind.
 Brown University said Cosby's alleged actions were "particularly troubling as our university community continues to confront the very real challenges of sexual violence on our campus and in society at large."
 In Baylor University's statement announcing Cosby's rescinded degree, it added, "Through the efforts of our Title IX Office, we are encouraging victims to report acts of interpersonal and sexual violence, and making sure those suffering from the effects of such acts are provided the necessary support and services to feel safe and be academically successful."

-After more than 20 institutions rescinded Cosby's degrees, several others refused to do so, often citing their policy never to rescind anyone's degree for any reason.
-Most of these schools nevertheless included statements abhorring Cosby's conduct.
+After more than 20 institutions rescinded Cosby's degrees, several others refused to do so, often citing their policy not to rescind any degree for any reason.
+These schools nevertheless included statements abhorring Cosby's conduct.

-University of Pennsylvania received some of the greatest backlash when it announced it would not rescind Cosby's honorary degree because of university policy.
-It made no comment to the fact that Penn previously had rescinded two other honorary degrees.
+University of Pennsylvania received some of the strongest backlash when it announced it would not rescind Cosby's honorary degree because of university policy.
+It made no comment to the fact that Penn previously rescinded two other honorary degrees.
 Philadelphia magazine published an op-ed titled "Penn, Are You Serious About Not Revoking Bill Cosby's Honorary Degree?" summarizing "On a campus where 27 percent of women report being sexually assaulted, the hesitation is unacceptable."
 University of Pennsylvania eventually rescinded Cosby's honorary degree in February 2018.